cosmos/sdk-tutorials/academy/2-cosmos-concepts/12-testing.md

 <HighlightBox type="remember">

-As stated, if you work with Cosmos versions 0.46 or earlier, any tests that are labeled "integration tests" are actually E2E tests under the new designation from version 0.47 onward.
+As stated, if you work with Cosmos SDK versions 0.46 or earlier, any tests that are labeled "integration tests" are actually E2E tests under the new designation from version 0.47 onward.

 </HighlightBox>